-Botswana, with a population of 1.84 million, has been a multiparty democracy since independence in 1966.
-Its constitution provides for indirect election of a president and popular election of a National Assembly.
-On October 16, the ruling Botswana Democratic Party (BDP) won the majority of parliamentary seats in an election deemed generally free and fair.
-President Ian Khama, who has held the presidency since the resignation of President Festus Mogae in April 2008, retained his position.
-The BDP has held a majority of National Assembly seats since independence.
-Civilian authorities generally maintained effective control of the security forces.
+Botswana is a constitutional, multiparty, republican democracy.
+Its constitution provides for the indirect election of a president and the popular election of a National Assembly.
+In October 2014 the ruling Botswana Democratic Party (BDP) won the majority of parliamentary seats in an election deemed generally free and fair.
+President Ian Khama retained his position.
+The BDP has held the presidency and a majority of National Assembly seats since independence in 1966.

 c.
 Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment